drazengolic/kombinat/README.md

 }
 ```

-It is possible to set a slice that will be updated whenever `Next` is called by using `SetDest` method, that also enables partial updates of a larger slice, for example:
+It is possible to set a slice that will be updated whenever `Next` is called by using `SetDest` method.
+This also enables partial updates of a larger slice, for example:

 ```Go
 items := []string{"A", "B", "C"}